 In 1989, the publication of ‘The 7 Habits of Highly Effective People’ sold over 30 million copies, popularising the idea of creating personal success through small changes in behaviour.
 These days, the worldwide use of social media, truly global trends, fads, fashions and the ever-expanding community of influencers with their tips and tricks for self-development is colossal and ever-changing.

 Understandably, it’s difficult to recognise what healthy, realistic methods to take onboard.

 By looking at the daily habits of innovators, we can spot the small changes that can have big impacts.
 Here are our top, easy habits to work into your routine:

-The process to thinking bigger may begin as soon as you wake up, literally.
+The process of thinking bigger may begin as soon as you wake up, literally.